Coherence-gated quantum devices via real-time weak measurement: Abstract

 \section{Abstract}

-Single-photon routers in cavity and circuit QED direct photons based on which energy eigenstate a qubit occupies---a projective decision that destroys coherence.
-We propose a fundamentally different primitive: \emph{coherence-gated routing}, where the routing decision depends not on the qubit's eigenstate but on the magnitude of its quantum coherence, estimated in real time from simultaneous weak measurements of two non-commuting observables ($\sigma_x$ and $\sigma_z$).
-A photon is accepted or rejected depending on whether the coherence score $S(T) = \sqrt{\langle\sigma_x\rangle_c^2 + \langle\sigma_y\rangle_c^2}$, extracted from the conditional density matrix via the stochastic master equation, exceeds a tunable threshold~$\Sth$ at decision time~$T$.
+Single-photon routers in cavity and circuit QED direct photons by the qubit's energy eigenstate--a projective decision that destroys coherence.
+We propose a different primitive: \emph{coherence-gated routing}, where the decision depends on the magnitude of the qubit's quantum coherence, estimated in real time from simultaneous weak measurements of $\sigma_x$ and $\sigma_z$.
+A photon is accepted if the coherence score $S(T) = \sqrt{\langle\sigma_x\rangle_c^2 + \langle\sigma_y\rangle_c^2}$, extracted from the conditional density matrix via the stochastic master equation, exceeds a tunable threshold~$\Sth$.

-Because the qubit's coherence is certified at the moment the photon is emitted, the protocol enables two applications that conventional heralded sources cannot provide: (i)~a quantum random number generator whose min-entropy is bounded by Bloch-sphere geometry, $H_\infty \geq -\log_2\!\bigl(\frac{1+\sqrt{1-\Sth^2}}{2}\bigr)$, and (ii)~a phase-tracked photon source for quantum networks, where independent coherence certification at two remote nodes bounds the achievable matter--matter entanglement fidelity after Bell-state measurement.
+Certifying coherence at the moment of emission enables two applications that conventional heralded sources cannot provide: (i)~a quantum random number generator with min-entropy bounded by Bloch-sphere geometry, $H_\infty \geq -\log_2\!\bigl(\frac{1+\sqrt{1-\Sth^2}}{2}\bigr)$, and (ii)~a phase-tracked photon source whose two-node coherence certification bounds the matter--matter entanglement fidelity after Bell-state measurement.

-The real-time estimator is not merely a numerical tool---it is a security primitive.
-We benchmark seven estimator configurations across 3000 quantum trajectories and show that deliberately underestimating the detector efficiency ($\etaa < \etatrue$) simultaneously stabilizes the numerics and suppresses coherence overcertification.
-We trace this connection analytically through a purity monotonicity result, identify a geometric loophole that amplifies purity undercertification into coherence overcertification by a factor of~$45$, and develop two complementary pointwise bounds: an Ornstein--Uhlenbeck comparison yielding a $4.5\%$ operational overcertification bound (validated at $3.6\%$ from $10^6$ trajectories), and an exponential supermartingale establishing the structural existence of an exponential tail.
-The gap between the two---a single polynomial optimization problem---defines a clear path to fully composable security.
+The estimator is itself a security primitive.
+Benchmarking seven configurations, we find that deliberately underestimating detector efficiency ($\etaa < \etatrue$) both stabilizes the numerics and suppresses overcertification.
+We trace this analytically via a purity-production monotonicity argument, identify a geometric loophole that amplifies purity undercertification into coherence overcertification by more than an order of magnitude (${\sim}40\times$), and establish two complementary tail bounds: an Ornstein--Uhlenbeck comparison--giving $4.5\%$ raw overcertification (empirical $3.7\%$ from $10^6$ trajectories) and sub-percent failure probabilities for the joint acceptance--failure security statements--and an exponential supermartingale establishing the structural existence of an exponential tail bound.